Maxiviper117/docker-ubuntu-server-sim-vps/instructions.md

 ## 📋 Step 2: Add Your Public Key to the `.env` File

-Copy the contents of your public key (e.g., `C:\Users\david\.ssh\SSH-Key-Windows-Desktop.pub`) and paste it into the appropriate variable in your `.env` file.
+Copy the contents of your public key (e.g., `C:\Users\<user>\.ssh\SSH-Key-Windows-Desktop.pub`) and paste it into the appropriate variable in your `.env` file.
 This ensures the Docker image build will add your key to the container's `authorized_keys`.

 ---